SinkroniusMaximus/ESP32_Comm/README.md

 ```
 The class communicates with the following syntax "Address=Value*" in which * is used as the terminator.
 For nextion devices the protocol adjusts to Address.val=Value, followed by '0xFF 0xFF 0xFF' as a terminator
-For Husarnet http request is used, which is basically the webadress like /var/Address/Value
+For Husarnet http request is used, which is basically the webadress like /var/Address/Value or in this sketch example /var/data

-In other words when you test the protocol using the serial monitor type: O1=1* and the value DB.Relay1.x will be updated and the onboard led turns on.
+In other words when you test the protocol using the serial monitor type: O1=1* and the value DB.Relay1.x will be updated and the output turns on.

 ## How to select a protocol
 Open up the Globals.h and enable the different protocols by uncommenting the #define statements: